 Mineral Purifiers: You can use mineral purifiers to assist (but not entirely replace) your sanitizers in keeping your hot tub clear of contamination.
 Mineral purifiers are typically placed inside your filter cartridge or contained in a floating dispenser and the sanitizing minerals are slowly released into the water over time.

 Ozone: Ozone sanitation requires that your hot tub is equipped with a piece of equipment called an “ozonator.”
-Even if your spa has an ozonator, you will need to supplement your spa water with a low level of sanitizer like Chlorine or Bromine.
-(The idea that a spa can be thoroughly sanitized with ozone or and/or mineral products alone is a myth).
+Even if your spa has an ozonator, you will need to supplement your spa water with a low level of sanitizer like.
+The idea that a spa can be thoroughly sanitized with ozone or and/or mineral products alone is a myth).

 We offer a wide variety of water-balancing chemicals for all sanitizing systems.
-Call Clearwater Pool and Spa at 603-357-5874 or visit our store (see map)!
+Call us at 603-357-5874 or visit our store (see map)!